2010–11 C.F. Pachuca season

 The 2010–11 Pachuca season was the 64th professional season of Mexico's top-flight football league.
 The season is split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
-Pachuca will begin their season on July 24, 2010 against América, Pachuca will play their homes games on Saturdays at 7pm local time.
+Pachuca began their season on July 24, 2010 against América, Pachuca played their homes games on Saturdays at 7pm local time.